codestacks/jekyll-category-pagination/README.md

 # Jekyll Category Pagination

 Simple plugin to generate pages for specific categories.
-Categories has to be defined in your `_config.yml`
+Categories has to be defined in your `_config.yml`.

+## Installation

+Install paginator.rb in your `_plugins` directory.

 ## Parameters